DeadBread76/Raid-Toolbox/README.md

-# This code is very out of date and not very good, feel free to make it into something better.
+# This code is very out of date and not very good, feel free to make it into something better. (we check the github page every 5 years to pulls your PRs)

 # Raid-Toolbox